 This tool allows users to quickly analyze key environmental and infrastructure layers to identify hazards on the site, create constraint maps, and automatically calculates buildable acreage/parcel.

 The Buildable Area Analysis tool allows user to automatically create constraint maps and calculate buildable acreage for a site without needing advanced GIS background.

 With this tool, you can:

-Calculate buildable acreage for each parcel and/or site
+- 4.Calculate buildable area (acres) for each parcel and/or site

 Each parcel's analysis typically only takes a few seconds to process -- though this can vary based on the size of the parcel and the complexity of the topography of the area.
 A large-scale project with hundreds of parcels may take a few minutes (~10 minutes), but should still process fairly quickly.

 The Buildable Area Analysis creates constraint maps and calculated buildable acreage for a site based on key user-inputs.
 Users can choose to analyze various key datasets (e.g. slope, wetlands, flood, etc.) and specify what parameters are required in order to get customized constraint maps and calculations for that particular project type and market requirements.

 - Apply internal property boundary setback (based on the general setback they input)